 The Heritage Area produced a feasibility study, furnishings plan and panel exhibits to guide the restoration of the house that served as Longstreet's headquarter during the winter of 1864 in Greenville, Tennessee.
-The General Longstreet Museum plans to open its visitors center and museum in the summer of 2011.
+The General Longstreet Museum is now open to the public.
+Please check their website for hours of operation.

 Main Street Murfreesboro/Rutherford County